-One of the legacies that Nigeria has is that it was an area victimized and involved in the slave trade of the 18th and 19th Centuries.
-Many people, perhaps millions, were transported by colonial powers to the "New World" and forced into slavery.
+One of the legacies that Kenya shares with other African countries is that it was an area victimized and involved in the slave trade of the 18th and 19 Centuries.
+Many people were transported by colonial powers to the "New World" and forced into slavery.
 Many people in the Americas and the Caribbean today are descended from these slaves.
-Whilst Nigeria became independent from Britain in 1960, the transition to democracy has been difficult.
-There have been political coups, civil wars, and much corruption.